mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 Now that you know all about hashing, we can apply this knowledge to bitcoin mining.

-> Bitcoin mining involves computers competing to find the pre-image of the hash of the next block in the bitcoin blockchain.
+> Bitcoin mining involves computers competing to find part of the pre-image of the hash of the next block in the bitcoin blockchain.
 The winner receives bitcoins as a reward.

 That sentence contains a couple of new concepts, and once you understand them then it will make perfect sense: